lukevers/lgo/README.md

 Because why not.

 I've been interested in literate programming for some time now, but I've never had to chance to do any of it.
 I've also never written a lexer/parser before, so this is also a fun way to do that.

+## Credits

+Thanks to [benbjohnson/sql-parser](https://github.com/benbjohnson/sql-parser) for giving me a base parser/scanner to work with.